tunjid/Tiler/readme.md

 the items previously fetched by the `query` from memory.
 Requesting this is idempotent; multiple requests have no side effects.

 ### `Input.Flattener`

-Defines the heuristic for flattening tiled items into a list.private
+Defines the heuristic for flattening tiled items into a list.

 * Unspecified: Items will be returned in an undefined order.
 This is the default.